dotronglong/learn/web/css/day-1.md

   }
   ```

-+ Friend select, in order to select next element then `+` is helpful
++ Friend selectors, in order to select next element then `+` is helpful

   ```html
   <div id="myDiv">